Two injured in shooting at Westfield Southcenter Mall Saturday afternoon | The Waterland Blog

-Tukwila Police and numerous other emergency responders are on scene of a reported shooting at Westfield Southcenter Mall on Saturday afternoon, May 1, 2021.
+Tukwila Police and numerous other emergency responders are on scene of a shooting at Westfield Southcenter Mall around Noon on Saturday, May 1, 2021.

 Harborview Medical Center’s Emergency Department says it is treating two males who suffered gunshot wounds as a result of the shooting.

-One male, 32, is satisfactory and arrived at 12:30 p.m.
+One male, 32, is satisfactory condition and arrived at 12:30 p.m.
 The second male, 27, arrived shortly thereafter.
 He is also not suffering from life-threatening injuries and his condition will be provided following further assessment.

+“At this time, the incident appears to be an isolated incident between potentially known individuals,” Tukwila Police tweeted.
+“There is no indication that this incident was an active shooter.
+Multiple agencies are providing assistance to Tukwila officers and detectives.”

 We have confirmed with an employee on site that there has been a shooting, with around ten shots heard near an area on the east side of the mall between JC Penney and Seafood City.